cathkyu/cathkyu/README.md

 ## Hi there, I'm Catherine 👋 ##
-I'm a third year software engineering student at McMaster University, working as a Software Engineer Intern at LinkedIn for the summer.
-Currently searching for 2021 & 2022 internship opportunities!
+I'm a third year software engineering student at McMaster University, working as a Software Engineer Intern at Shopify, prev at LinkedIn.
+Currently searching for 2022 winter & summer internship opportunities!

 ## Connect with me ##